THIS ITEM IS SOLD

-The Yankee Prince is one of the rarest and most fascinating American talking machines.
+The Busy Bee is one of the most charming instruments of its day.
 It embodies the vision of a man of courage and ambition who created a small talking machine empire in the Midwest.
 Arthur J. O'Neill began as a salesman for dairy products in Wisconsin.
 He met another man of considerable ambition, Robert Johns, who was determined to move from milk and cheese to more permanent merchandise.
 Johns went to Chicago and began distributing chinaware, to be used as store premiums.
 O'Neill followed in the footsteps of his mentor and started the O'Neill-James Company, also in Chicago, which was an advertising agency chiefly involved with premium promotions.

 Contact: phonotim@gmail.com